rahmannlab/rahmannlab.github.io/lehre/thesistopics.md

 ---
 layout: basic
+date: 2022-01-11
 linktext: Thesis Topics
+instructor: Members of the Algorithmic Bioinformatics group
-description: Ideas for Projects and Thesis Topics
+#description: Ideas for Projects and Thesis Topics
-who: Bachelor and Master students in Bioinformatics
+#who: Bachelor and Master students in Bioinformatics
-order: 9
+#order: 9
 ---

 # Ideas for Thesis Projects